shadowman-lab/Ansible-SNOW/SNOWSetup/readme.md

 Note: The ServiceNow user MUST be able to access the ServiceNow API (check if the user you are logged into ServiceNow with has API access)

 Note: If you wish to have AAP use a specific user when reaching out from ServiceNow (such as a dedicated servicenow user) ensure you are logged in as that user when you click Authorize.
 You can utilize a System Administrator or a Normal User as this user.
 If you are using a Normal User, ensure they have execute access on any Job Templates or Workflow Job Templates you intend to run. **Authorize**.

+## NOTE If you are using a Mid Server on Yokohama or newer, there is an extra step to add the Mid Server to your credential, Note: The selected MID Server must have REST capabilities:

+1) Navigate to **All > Connections & Credentials > Credentials**.
+Select your newly created credential.
+Under **Applies to** select the best option for your environment and your Mid servers if selecting the Specific MID servers option.
+Then select the box for **Connect to Auth Server via MID Server**.
+Under Related Links select **Get Oauth Token**.
+This will generate a window asking to authorize ServiceNow against your AAP instance/cluster.
+Click **Authorize**.
+This should now successfully generate a token

 ### Create a Catalog Item for Users